hayderali1/semester-project/README.md

+﻿## instructions

-﻿1-copy the code in the sketch file into your Arduino ide and upload the code to your esp32 card as shown below :
+1-copy the code in the sketch file into your Arduino ide and upload the code to your esp32 card as shown below :

 Note :don’t forget to change the network parameters and server URL according to you machine .